Jeju International Convention Center, Jeju Island, Korea

 - Broaden APMF networking to other Asian regions

-Certificates of Participation cosigned by the Asia Pacific Mediation Forum, Korea Association of Mediators and the George Mason University Department of Conflict Resolution will be presented to all participants attending for two days.
+Cosigned by the Asia Pacific Mediation Forum and Korea Association of Mediators will be presented to all participants attending for two days.

 About the venue: